wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 $ curl localhost:1234
 Hey there, this is 44d76963e8e1.
 Your IP is ::ffff:172.17.0.1.
 ```
+{% hint style='info' %}

-* NOTE
+NOTE

-* If the Docker Daemon runs on a different machine, you must replace localhost with the IP of that machine.
+  If the Docker Daemon runs on a different machine, you must replace localhost with the IP of that machine.
 You can look it up in the DOCKER_HOST environment variable.
+{% endhint %}

 If all went well, you should see the response sent by the application.
 In my case, it returns 44d76963e8e1 as its hostname.
 In your case, you’ll see a different hexadecimal number.
 This is the ID of the container that is displayed when you list them.